marioortizmanero/transaction-system/README.md

 ## Design decisions

+* The program takes lines from the CSV input one by one, rather than serializing the whole file first, which makes it best suited for real-life situations.
+If there were multiple sources of data, however, the program would need to split up the tasks into different workers (e.g., tasks or threads), each with an assigned set of possible clients.
+That way, no synchronization is needed, since the client operations are independent.
 * Disputes can only occur once; once a resolve or chargeback occurs, it may not start the dispute process again.
 * Errors are handled with the `anyhow` crate, which makes the task quite easy.